Solitary Sandpiper Tringa solitaria

-A small shorebird which prefers freshwater places such as creeks and ponds or around Montreal in ponds created temporarily by melting ice and snow.
+Solitary Sandpiper is a small shorebird which prefers freshwater bodies such as creeks and ponds or in spring temporary ponds created by melting ice and snow.

 This species is very similar to Spotted Sandpiper.
 The Solitary Sandpiper has a darker beak and a more prominent eyering.